Top brains: 6 Ghanaians who turn waste plastic into products; 1 builds houses

 Nimo disclosed in an interview that his diesel can be used to power diesel machines, including vehicles.
 He, however, said the product is yet to receive approval from the Ghana Standards Authority, GSA.

-4: Ghanaian fashion designers Elisha Ofori Bamfo and his brother, Calvin Bill, make unique and sustainable designs from waste materials:
+4: Ghanaian fashion designers Elisha Ofori Bamfo and Calvin Bill make unique and sustainable designs from waste materials:

 Fast-rising Ghanaian fashion designers, Elisha Ofori Bamfo, and his brother, Calvin Bill, make unique and sustainable designs from waste materials.

 The two young fashion designers have been a part of the country's fashion scene for some time, making colourful and eye-catching clothing from waste materials like plastics and broken mirrors.
-The duo has become known for its signature and sustainable creations.
+The two creative minds have become known for their signature and sustainable creations.

-5: Ghanaian Engineer Ing.
-Emmanuel Wireko-Brobby Creates Artificial Arms With Plastic Waste For Amputees:
+5: Ghanaian Engineer Emmanuel Wireko-Brobby Creates Artificial Arms With Plastic Waste For Amputees

 Ing.
-Emmanuel Wireko-Brobby, a Senior Clinical Engineer and Technologist at Komfo Anokye Teaching Hospital, introduced another groundbreaking innovation.
+Emmanuel Wireko-Brobby, a senior clinical engineer and technologist at the Komfo Anokye Teaching Hospital, introduced another groundbreaking innovation.

 The visionary Ghanaian professional created prosthetic arms from plastic waste, which he indicates can be made with less than GH¢20.
 The intervention is Wireko-Brobby's contribution to the growth of society as it curbs plastic pollution and is a vital humanitarian issue at the same time.